johanreinalda/moodle-block_roster_tbird/README.md

 * next, configure it.
 Click on the Settings link behind the block.
 Go to Site Admin => Modules => Blocks
   Settings:
   -what roles to show as student in the roster page.
 By default, this is only the "Student' role.
+  -for the 'Pictures' display, set the number of pictures per row, and the size of the image.
+  -if you do not want 'Last Accessed' in the Names or Description display, check the box.
+  (You can also make the 'Last Accessed' field globally hidden for most users, see Site Admin => Users => Permissions => User Policies => Hide user fields )

 * add to a course as usual.

 OUTPUT: